 I like publishing others as much as I like writing, though.
 Maybe it's the former teacher in me, the love of helping others to reach their creative potential.
 I started an online lit mag with a friend, 100 Word Story (www.100wordstory.org), a while back, and I learn so much about writing from the submissions I read.
-Being on the other side of things helps me with my own submissions as well.

-I believe quite simply that everyone is a writer—that we create our world through the stories we tell—so I now enthusiastically prod nearly everyone I meet to write a novel or a script and feel how life can be transformed through a daring creative act.
+I believe that everyone is a writer—that we create our world through the stories we tell—so I now enthusiastically prod nearly everyone I meet to write a novel or a script and feel how life can be transformed through a daring creative act.

 This is all to say I've found a wonderful home at NaNoWriMo.
 I love the sounds of boisterous, rollicking creativity!

 - Primary Role: